Google Cloud Platform (GCP) Pricing 2026

 Google Cloud Platform (GCP) with a 1 year for committed use discounts minimum commitment.

-The median Google Cloud Platform (GCP) customer pays $587/year, with an average 92% discount available through negotiation.
+The median Google Cloud Platform (GCP) customer pays $429/year based on 54 verified purchases.

 There are at least 5 documented hidden costs beyond Google Cloud Platform (GCP)'s list price, including implementation, training, and add-on fees.